kat-djc/aphis-inspection-citations-flags/README.md

-# APHIS Inspection Reports Flags
+# APHIS Inspection Citations Flags
-This repository contains inspection reports originally published by the US Department of Agriculture's [Animal and Plant Health Inspection Service](https://www.aphis.usda.gov/aphis/home/) (APHIS), collated by the Data Liberation Project's [APHIS Inspection Report Scraper]([url](https://github.com/data-liberation-project/aphis-inspection-reports)), with added flags for phenomenons of public interest.
+This repository contains inspection citations reports originally published by the US Department of Agriculture's [Animal and Plant Health Inspection Service](https://www.aphis.usda.gov/aphis/home/) (APHIS), collated by the Data Liberation Project's [APHIS Inspection Report Scraper]([url](https://github.com/data-liberation-project/aphis-inspection-reports)), with added flags for phenomenons of public interest.
 The repository also contains the scripts for creating these flags.

 ## Background
 The Data Liberation Project's APHIS Inspection Report Scraper extracts and collects data from all [publicly-available inspection reports](https://efile.aphis.usda.gov/PublicSearchTool/s/inspection-reports).